onurdemirtas/postgresql.schema.parse/README.md

 # postgresql.schema.parse
 First, it exports schema file from PostgreSQL with "pg_dump --schema-only".
 Then, parses the schema file for separating the each object types into separate folders and each object into a separate file.
+You can also parse a previously extracted pg_dump file with this script with minor changes.

+The code consists of 3 parts.<br>
+1. Extracting the schema file with PostgreSQL / pg_dump
+2. Parsing objects to folders and files with the Bash script
+3. Archiving all files and converting them into a single file You can change any of these steps.<br>

+Detailed Steps;<br>
 1. Download postgresql.schema.parse.sh file to any folder of you<br />
 ![schema folder shell](https://github.com/user-attachments/assets/23750bfa-8da6-465b-912c-b05290185254)<br />
 2. Edit database configuration info on file<br />